Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 Click on the Web Plan and then look for **Deployment Center**.

-Here you can check the external git hub account linked with your Web App.
+Here you can check the external Github account linked to your Web App.

 ![Screen](./images/azdeployportal3.png)

 And that is just the tip of the iceberg.
-You can start to deploy code to your new Web Application or Web Site.
+You can start to deploy code to your new **Azure Web App linked to a GitHub Account**.

 Most important, don't forget to have fun!

 ### Using the Portal

-At the Portal, in All Services look for **Templates**, you can favorite this service.
+Using your favorite web browser Navigate to the Portal, in All Services look for **Templates**, you may want to add this service to favorites.

-Click in **Add** to add your template:
+Click on **Add** to add your template:

 On General, type the name and the description for your template, and click on [OK].